 Harrison Guitars

 As a teacher, Stevens has been on faculty at Berklee College of Music’s summer guitar sessions since 2004, and has given clinics and seminars in the U.S., Canada, and Europe.
 Most recently, the respected boutique publisher, Runaway Music, signed Stevens as a composer/song writer.

 Matthew Stevens will be releasing two recordings in 2010: the first featuring drummer Jamire Williams, organist/pianist Milton Fletcher, and saxophonist Walter Smith, and the second, a quartet offering for Omni-American Records.
+Matt's 2015 recording "Woodwork" features his Harrison GB model.

+Harrison Guitars